 I have on numerous occasions encountered a kitchen showcasing the fact that the housekeeper is on vacation for the week.
 The entire kitchen has evidence of three days' worth of meals and zero effort in attempting to clean up.

 In summary, yes, every cook session is not perfect.
 In fact, every event is not perfect either.
 As a personal chef, one of your qualities needs to be adaptability and also the ability to not stress out when things don't go your way.

 If you cook long enough, you're going to encounter these situations and more.
 Yes, additional scenarios where you're going to think "what the heck"...such as the time when I was working an event and hired a bartender.
 The bartender had a cooler of clean ice he was using to make drinks.
 The homeowner felt that their two 80 pound dogs were a part of the party, so let them roam as they please.
-One of the dogs came over and began eating the ice out of the cooler.
+One of the dogs came over and began eating the ice out of the cooler, right in front of a dozen guests.
 Oh my...

 Best Wishes & Much Success to You, Virginia Stockwell